section-engineering-education/engineering-education/articles/logging-with-winston/index.md

 ### Using Winston

-To get started, make sure you initialize a Node.js project using `npm init`.
+To get started, make sure you initialize a Node.js project using `npm init -y`.
 Here's a [guide](/engineering-education/beginner-guide-to-npm/) that will help you understand NPM in detail.

 Install the Winston package using the command `npm install winston`.